MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 }
 ```

-- The model extends `BaseModel` and uses decorators to define columns.
-- The `@column` decorator tells Lucid that a property maps to a database column.

-Also, notice it already includes `id`, `createdAt`, and `updatedAt` - these are common for most models and come pre-configured.
+The model extends `BaseModel` and uses decorators to define columns.
+The `@column` decorator tells Lucid that a property maps to a database column.
+Notice it already includes `id`, `createdAt`, and `updatedAt` - these are common for most models and come pre-configured.

 :::

 :::step{title="Add fields to the Post model"}

 Now let's add the `title`, `url` and `summary` columns our posts need.
-Make sure to use the `@column` decorator as it's needed to map a model property to a database column.

 ```ts title="app/models/post.ts"
 import { DateTime } from 'luxon'